harshit391/CaptainGamebyHarshitSingla/README.md

 # **Captain Game**

 Welcome to Captain Game, an exciting adventure app developed using Kotlin, Jetpack Compose, and Android Studio.
-This project focuses on a basic yet immersive gaming experience where users explore three levels—easy, medium, and hard—navigating four directions in search of treasure.
+This project focuses on a basic yet immersive gaming experience where users explore three levels Easy, Medium, and Hard navigating four directions in search of treasure.

 **Features**